 To explore physiotherapists' perceptions, focus groups were chosen as the method of data collection (Holloway and Galvin, 2017).
 This approach allows participants to share their insights and interact with one another (Offredy and Vickers, 2010).
 Focus groups were conducted online using Microsoft Teams between the 11th of January 2024 and 18th of April 2024, with the researcher acting as a facilitator.
-The session began with a brief introduction to the principal researcher, the aims of the research, and how the session would work.
-Key rules for the session were outlined, including respecting other viewpoints, avoiding talking over each other, and information on answering (or not) specific questions.
+The session began with a brief introduction to the principal researcher, the aims of the research, and how the focus group would work.
+Key rules for the focus group were outlined, including respecting other viewpoints, avoiding talking over each other, and information on answering (or not) specific questions.
 Each focus group was audio and video recorded and stored temporarily for accuracy checking of the transcripts.

-The focus group interviews consisted of a semi-structured interview (Supplement 1) with a series of topical and open, non-leading questions posed with probes used to gain greater insight where applicable (Holloway and Galvin, 2017; Offredy and Vickers, 2010).
+The focus group interviews consisted of a semistructured interview (Supplement 1) with a series of topical and open, non-leading questions posed and probes used to gain greater insight where applicable (Holloway and Galvin, 2017; Offredy and Vickers, 2010).
 An interview guide was followed to allow ideas on the research topic to surface whilst allowing lines of inquiry to be followed (Holloway and Galvin, 2017).
-The questions were intended to develop the conversation and bring others within the focus group into the discussion where possible.
-Focus groups were structured to last between 60 and 90 minutes (see Table 1 for the number in each group).
+The questions were intended to develop the conversation and bring others within the focus group into the